mykingdomforapawn/learnProgramming/README.md

 # learnProgramming
 > This entire repository is a working progress.
-Next up are some queue, stack and tree implementations.
+Next up are some queue, hash table and search tree implementations.

 ## Table of contents: